Keyeric/Keyeric/README.md

   * Node
 #### This also includes smaller subskills like relational databases, object oriented programming, and React/Redux

-- 🌱 I’m currently learning Interview Prep and Code Challenges
+- 🌱 I’m currently working on improving my Interviewing and Job Searching

 ##### You can find me on the interwebs at: